derkork/quarkus-kotlin-openapi/docs/_docs/01_getting_started.md

   no `CompletionStage`, no `Future`, just plain Kotlin coroutines.
 - The function is part of a receiver context object (`GetHelloWorldContext`).
-This object contains all the information about the current request, like the request parameters, the request body, the response, etc. This allows us to write your code in a very clean and concise way while being completely type-safe.
+This object contains all the information about the current request, like the request parameters, the request body, the response, etc. This allows us to write our code in a very clean and concise way while being completely type-safe.
 We will see how this works in a moment.
 - The function returns `Nothing`.
 This is because we want to have full type safety and correctness for our API.
 So we cannot use a `RestResponse<*>` or similar thing as a return type as this would allow us to return invalid responses.
   Instead, we use functions on the `GetHelloWorldContext` object to set the response status, headers, body, etc. We will